Pr0methean/BetterRandom/README.md

 ** Use `getNewSeedLength()` to get the recommended seed size.

 * `entropyBits()`: Find out when the PRNG has output more random data than it has been seeded with, and thus could benefit from being reseeded.
-Even when reseeded repeatedly without being used, the entropy count won't ever go above the size of the PRNG's internal state.
+Even when the PRNG is reseeded repeatedly without being used, the entropy count won't ever go above the size of the PRNG's internal state.
+** CAUTION: This feature is in alpha.
+Many inherited methods from `java.util.Random` obtain more bits than they actually use, and will need to be overwritten to either eliminate the waste or exclude it from the entropy debit.

 * `setSeederThread(RandomSeederThread)`: Reseeds the PRNG whenever its entropy is spent, but only as long as a seed generator can keep up.
 See below.